lfrank01/Engineering_4_Notebook/README.md

 Notes:

 * Writing `ffmpeg -r 10 -i animation/frame%03d.jpg -qscale 2 animation.mp4` converts a series of images, in this case labled as frame followed by a 3 digit number, into an mp4.
+Then, the setting `-r 10`, meaning ten frames per second, can be changed in the animation settings.

+* The `button.wait_for_press()` script makes it so that the code only proceeds after a manual button is activated.

 * The `mv` commands moves a file from one directory to another; the `mkdir` commands makes a directory; and the `rm` commands deletes a file.

 * To explain the `%03d` in the line `camera.capture('/home/pi/Engineering_4_Notebook/animation/frame%03d.jpg' % frame)`: the `%` inserts the variable frame, the `3d` creates 3 digits following the variable, and the `d` means digit.

 * I also found the command `sttty rows "" columns ""` to be helpful because it prevented lines from overwriting themselves.